 Workshop: January 21-22, 2023

 - Assess the numerical prediction capability (meshing, numerics, turbulence modeling, high-performance computing requirements, etc.) of current-generation CFD technology/codes for inlets, diffusers, and nozzles and their propulsion-specific boundary conditions.

-- Develop practical modeling guidelines for CFD prediction of propulsion flow fields.
+- Develop and enhance practical modeling guidelines and capabilities for CFD prediction of propulsion flow fields.

 - Determine the elements of propulsion aerodynamics that are critical for modeling to enable the development of more accurate prediction methods and tools.